Confronted by the vacant rowhouse slated for destruction on Druid Hill Avenue, Peter Brooks is filled with conflicting emotions

 • the release of “Minnie the Moocher,” the first million-sales single by a black musician that helped crack America’s color barrier;

 • a gifted dancer who introduced “the moonwalk long before Michael Jackson”;

 • a cultural trendsetter who popularized words like hip, jive, cat and dig in his Hepster’s Dictionary, published in 1938, and who was credited with naming New York City “The Big Apple.”

 Cabell “Cab” Calloway III (1907-1994) was a product of Baltimore.
-He lived in the Druid Hill house from 1916 through 1921, learning musical composition from the gifted W. Llewellyn Wilson, while practicing the art of winning over a crowd as a stable boy at Pimlico Racetrack.
+He lived in the Druid Hill house from 1916 through 1921, learning musical composition from the gifted W. Llewellyn Wilson while practicing the art of winning over a crowd as a stable boy at the Pimlico Racetrack.

-“People should be able to come from all over the world and have a genuine Baltimore jazz experience at a place like this,” his grandson tells passers-by last Sunday as he hands out a pamphlet he wrote titled, “Who was Cab Calloway?”
+“People should be able to come from all over the world and have a genuine Baltimore jazz experience at a place like this,” Brooks said last Sunday while passing out a pamphlet he wrote titled, “Who was Cab Calloway?”

 Reggie Owens Sr. stops to talk.
 “It brings tears to my eyes,” he says, pointing to the ramshackle houses.
 “My aunt and grandma were involved trying to turn this neighborhood around,” he laments.
 “It’s been negative here for so long.
 We got to do something.”

 “Well, here’s an idea – a museum to document and celebrate the life of Cab Calloway,” Brooks replies.
 “And if Cab is not enough, you’ve got Billie Holiday, Chick Webb, Eubie Blake, and, by extension, Ella Fitzgerald and Dizzie Gillespie.
 All of ’em associated with Baltimore!”